caktus/etlman/README.md

 (etlman-venv)$ docker-compose up -d
 ```

-Note: adding -d indicates running docker in "detached mode" which allows you to continue using the same terminal window.
+**Note**: adding -d indicates running docker in "detached mode" which allows you to continue using the same terminal window.

 ### Not Using Docker